 Background

-So far, two of the team, Dianna Nixon and Jenny Bell, have undertaken a one week residency in 2023 at Canberra Theatre Centre as part of CTC’s New Works program.
+To kick things off, two of the team, Dianna Nixon and Jenny Bell, undertook a one week residency in 2023 at Canberra Theatre Centre as part of CTC’s New Works program.
 This week of engagement threw up lots of questions, ideas, and left them with much research to be completed.

 Together we’ll explore how to make a contemporary work for stage that grapples with our relationship to management of land, water and biodiversity, particularly in farming regions.